Skip to content

 end

-Terrazzo automatically hides action buttons (New, Edit, Delete) when their routes don't exist.
+Terrazzo automatically hides action buttons (New, Edit, Delete) when their routes don't exist or when authorized_action? returns false.

 Released under the MIT License.